 Optimizing SaaS Company Valuations

-Every week, I spend half of my time speaking with CEOs about their growing technology companies and the other half of my time helping our clients close capital raises or M&A transactions.
-One of the questions I am asked most is, “What is my company worth?”
+Over the course of my career, I have spoken with hundreds of CEOs about their growing technology companies and helped several of our clients close capital raises and M&A transactions.
+One of the questions I have been asked most is, “What is my company worth?”
 Here are some factors that impact valuations for SaaS companies.

-When we develop valuation analyses for our clients and look at public comparables and precedent transactions, the ranges we plot often span several tens of millions of dollars.
+When Arbor develops valuation analyses for our clients and we look at public comparables and precedent transactions, the ranges plotted often span several tens of millions of dollars.
 A reason why valuations fluctuate so widely is that there are several KPIs that fundamentally differentiate a particularly valuable SaaS company from an average one.
 These factors include growth rate, net retention rate, gross margin, payback period, total addressable market, and less quantifiable considerations such as the value of IP.

 Benchmarking SaaS Valuations: